JackyVSO/JackyVSO/remoteness.md

 - GeoJSON files
 - The GeoPandas library

-I would like to say thank you to everyone who is contributing to making CS50 possible.
-It's just amazing that it's available for free.
-In all honesty, I would nominate it for "best thing on the internet" pure and simple.
-I mean, what else is there that's better?

 That's all!
 From now I'll just be waiting for the day when I'm on a road trip through some far-off part of Denmark and someone says: "Wow, this must be one of the most remote places in all of Denmark!", and I'll respond with: "Actually it's only the 157th most remote place."
 It will definitely be worth it. :sunglasses: